tsholmes/KSASM/README.md

   - Working compilation of text instructions to encoded instructions
   - Incomplete set of built-in macros
   - Working user-defined macro expansion for utilities and meta-programming
   - Missing some error handling.
-Import loops will hang and then crash the game
+Import/macro loops will hang and then crash the game
 - Library scripts:
   - data layouts for currently implemented devices
   - some vector/quaternion utility macros
-  - utilities for defining "functions"
-    - currently just uses globals for arguments and return address
-    - TODO: make macros for stack-based function calls
-    - TODO: add optional args with default values
   - string utilities
-    - uses adjacent p24 values of (addr, length) for strings
+    - uses s48 type of address in low bits, length in highbits
     - limited ftoa implementations
-      - ftoa_unit: scales to powers of 1000 and adds a unit on the end with metric size prefixes
       - ftoa_n3: full integer part (up to i64 max value) and 3 decimal places
       - TODO: scientific notation
   - terminal utilites to clear/print to the Terminal gauge while scrolling previous text upwards